 Pharmacy and supermarket shelves are stacked with cold and flu remedies promising to fix your winter ills.
 But despite the marketing hype, there's not much evidence that many of these products actually work.
 At best, they may provide temporary relief from your symptoms.
-Some aren't worth paying for.
+How do you know if they're worth paying for?

 Colds and flu are caused by viruses, not bacteria.
 But there's a rash of anti-bacterial products on shop shelves.

 Strepsils Orange lozenges boast "double antibacterial action" to soothe sore throats.
 Sucking a lozenge will increase the flow of saliva and soothe your throat, although a barley sugar or spoon of honey will do something similar.